Status: Josui_021 Submitted

 At last, the submission for Josui_004 has been approved.
 Now I just wait for the release.

-Released Josui_002.
-I attempted to apply for a Spotify for Artists admin account to view the streaming data, but they requested links to social media or an official website.
-Since I have neither at the moment, I decided to put it on hold.
+I tried applying for a Spotify for Artists administrator account to check the performance data of the distributed music.
+However, Spotify asked for links to SNS accounts or an official website.
+Since neither exists yet, I decided to put the application on hold for now.